0neShot101/discord-oauth2/README.md

 ### Scope-aware token responses

 Discord only includes `webhook` and `guild` fields in certain flows.
-Pass the scopes you requested and the library narrows the response shape for you—no `as const` needed:
+Pass the scopes you requested and the library narrows the response shape for you:

 ```ts
 const tokens = await client.exchangeCode('authorization-code', {